 BA (Hons) Sports Business & Sports Broadcasting

-This degree programme is designed for those who are interested in working in a fast-growing, exciting industry and aspire towards careers as broadcasters - either in front of or behind the camera.
+This degree programme is designed for those interested in working in a fast-growing, exciting industry and aspire towards careers as broadcasters - either in front of or behind the camera.

-When the English Premier League increased the number of matches available for live broadcast from 138 to 154 per season, they auctioned 116 to BSkyB and 38 to BT.
-The price was approximately £6.5 million per match or around £1,200 per second of game time, totalling in excess of £3 billion overall.
+When the English Premier League increased the number of matches available for live broadcast from 154 to 168 per season for the 2016-19 period, they auctioned 126 to BSkyB and 42 to BT.
+The price was approximately £10.2million per match, totalling in excess of £5billion overall.
 Sports broadcasters ESPN and Sky Sports were second and fourth respectively in Forbes Magazine’s top 40 sports company brands of 2013.
-The top 10 sports events had a brand value of almost £1 billion.
+The top 10 sports events had a brand value of almost £1billion.

-Together sports business and sports broadcasting are one of the biggest businesses in the world.
-It is impossible to imagine one without the other.
-You will gain an understanding of the diverse levels of both sports business and broadcasting, whether it is commercial, event day and sponsorship revenues of rights management and audience profile; whether it is studio and outside recording technologies or match commentary, match reports, television presenting and interviews.
+Together sports business and sports broadcasting are one of the biggest businesses in the world, and it is impossible to imagine one without the other.
+You will gain an understanding of the diverse levels of both sports business and broadcasting, including commercial, event day and sponsorship revenues of rights management and audience profile.
+Techniques will also be studied for studio and outside recording technologies or match commentary, match reports, television presenting and interviews.

 Graduates of our BA (Hons) Sports Business & Sports Broadcasting degree from UCFB Wembley will be awarded degrees by our esteemed academic partner institution, Bucks New University.

 UCFB degrees fall under three subject benchmark statements – Business and Management (2015); Events, Hospitality, Leisure, Sport & Tourism (2016); and Psychology (2016).
 Visit the QAA website to access each of these benchmark statements.